henry167b/IT1244-Project/README.md

-# This is for NUS Module IT144 Project and the steps to run the project are as follows
+# This is for NUS Module IT144 Project Group 7

-1) Preprocessing of the file is done in the preprocessing.ipynb and has been exported as cleanedNspelt.csv
-2) Then run through the model of your choice
-3)
+# It is a Twitter Sentiment Analysis Classifier